-DATE APPROVED: MARCH 7, 2019 SIGNATURE: Signature on file with HR
+DATE APPROVED: MARCH 7, 2019

 This general order outlines preventive and control measures regarding infectious disease exposure at A.T.
 Still University (ATSU).
 These measures include provisions required by the Occupational Safety and Health Administration (OSHA) for bloodborne disease as well as statutory tuberculosis screening and treatment.